LloydJanseVanRensburg/AdvancedNodeAuth/README.md

-# Simple Authentification System (include password reset) with MERN stack :
+# Simple Authentication System (include password reset) with MERN stack :

 MERN APP for registering users with mongodb and authentication using a JWT (json web token), It includes also a password reset functionality.